Seven New Board of Regents Members Appointed

 Vickery, a graduate of Mount Holyoke College and George Washington University, has served as a Reunion Committee co-chair, hosted Mercersburg admission events, and volunteered for the school’s Annual Fund and as a team parent.
 Her great-grandfather, John Drumm H ’38, was a longtime faculty member at Mercersburg and the school treasurer for more than 40 years.
 Vickery’s father, John Butterfield ’56; uncle, David Butterfield ’60; and son, Thomas Vickery ’18, are all Mercersburg alumni, while her daughter, Cate Vickery ’22, is a current student.
 Vickery and her family live in Alexandria, VA.

-Pablo Coballasi ’91 is the managing director, founding partner, and financial advisor for PC Capital.
-Over the last 20 years, he has worked as a private equity investment banker and consultant in the United States and Latin America and helped build the PC Capital franchise into Mexico’s leading middle-market investment-banking practice.
-In addition, Coballasi serves as a mentor for Endeavor and Wayra Mexico and is a member of Mexico’s Institute for Financial Executives, holding a position on its Entrepreneurship National Committee.
+Pablo Coballasi ’91 is the managing director and founding partner of PC Capital.
+Over the last 20 years, he has worked as a private equity investor, investment banker, and consultant in the United States and Latin America and has helped build PC Capital into Mexico’s leading middle-market private equity and investment banking firm.
+In addition, Coballasi serves as a mentor for Endeavor, serves on multiple corporate boards, and is a member of Mexico’s Private Equity Association Investor Relations Committee.

 Coballasi graduated from Vanderbilt University and the Kellogg School of Management at Northwestern University.
 He is a benefactor of Mercersburg’s Latin America Endowed Scholarship Fund, and his brothers, Jose ’90 and Andres ’95, are Mercersburg alumni.
 Coballasi and his wife, Palmira, have three children and live in Mexico City.